Vlad-Buko/api-import-from-old-system-cleverdev/README.md

 Presenting here scheduled every 2 hours, for the sake of import, and updating application.

-Method testing was done using Swagger, Postman, JUnit
+Method testing using Swagger, Postman, JUnit

 ---